Constitution & Bylaws

 A. The President shall preside at all meetings including all those specially called.
 He/she may appoint an auditor and is an ex-officio member of all committees.
 The President shall sign all checks in the absence or inability of the Treasurer to perform this duty.

 F. The Editor of the Newsletter shall collect and edit information for the newsletter, and oversee the preparation and distribution of the newsletter to all current members.
-The Editor shall also be a member of the Publications Committee.

 ARTICLE VI COMMITTEES

 SECTION 6.1 Standing committees as may be required for the proper functioning of the Society shall be appointed by the President with the approval of the Executive Committee.
+A list of standing committees and chairpersons shall be published on the Society website and shall be reviewed at least annually by the Executive Committee.
+The standing committee chairpersons may act in an advisory role to the Executive Committee.

 A. A simple majority of the Executive Committee shall constitute a quorum.